rustbridge/team/README.md

 # RustBridge

+Are you looking for

+_...a comprehensive list of RustBridge resources?_ https://rustbridge.github.io/book

+_...the starting point for organizing a new event?_ https://github.com/rustbridge/team/issues/new

+_...our Discord channel?_ https://discord.gg/rust-lang `#rustbridge`

 This is a meta repository for the RustBridge team, used to organize and coordinate team efforts!

 <!-- insert goals here -->